sks3i/sks3i.github.io/_just_math/From numbers to Shapes.md

 Fields are the cornerstone of number systems, providing the scalars for vectors and geometric spaces that power vision and robotics.

+## From Numbers to Shapes: Geometric Structures

+Fields give us the numbers to scale and combine vectors, forming the foundation for geometric structures that bring shapes to life in computer vision and robotics.
+Let’s explore how vector spaces, algebras, and geometric spaces build on fields to model images, robot movements, and spatial relationships.

+### Vector Spaces: Combining Numbers into Vectors

+A vector space is a set of vectors—objects like coordinates or arrows—that can be added together and scaled by numbers from a field, like real numbers.
+Vector spaces have these properties:
+- Two operations: Vector addition (commutative, associative, with a zero vector) and scalar multiplication by a field (e.g., $\mathbb{R}$).
+- Full scaling: Scalars from a field allow any scaling factor, including fractions.

+Vector spaces are the bridge to geometry, enabling precise calculations for image data and robot positions, and supporting bilinear maps like interpolation.

+### Algebras: Multiplying Vectors

+An algebra extends a vector space by adding a way to multiply vectors together, producing another vector.
+In computer vision, 3x3 transformation matrices form an algebra.
+You can add matrices, scale them by real numbers, and multiply them to chain transformations, like rotating then stretching an image.
+This matrix multiplication is a bilinear map, pairing two matrices to produce another.
+Algebras have these properties:
+- Three operations: Vector addition, scalar multiplication (from a field), and vector multiplication (bilinear).

+Algebras model transformations in vision and robotics, connecting arithmetic to geometry through bilinear maps.

+### Affine Spaces: Points and Relative Positions

+An affine space is a set of points with an associated vector space for displacements, but no fixed origin.
+In computer vision, image stitching for panoramas treats pixel positions as points in an affine space.
+Affine transformations (e.g., rotations, translations) align images using vectors for relative shifts, without a fixed reference point.
+In robotics, SLAM (Simultaneous Localization and Mapping) models a robot’s environment as an affine space, with positions as points and movements as vectors.
+Affine spaces have these properties:
+- Points and displacements: Differences between points yield vectors in a vector space over a field.
+- No origin: No point is special as zero, focusing on relative positions.

+Affine spaces are key for navigation and alignment, using fields for precise vector calculations.

+### Euclidean Spaces: Measuring Distances and Angles

+A Euclidean space is a vector space over $\mathbb{R}$ with an inner product—a bilinear map—that defines distances and angles.
+In computer vision, feature vectors (e.g., edge descriptors) are compared using Euclidean distance (via the dot product) to recognize objects, like faces in photos.
+In robotics, a robot arm in $\mathbb{R}^3$ calculates distances to objects or angles for precise movements using the inner product.
+Euclidean spaces have these properties:
+- Vector space with inner product: Enables distance and angle calculations via a bilinear map.

+Euclidean spaces bring geometry to life, powering tasks like object recognition and robot navigation.

+### Other Geometric Spaces: Beyond Euclidean Geometry
+Fields and vector spaces also support advanced geometric spaces, like metric spaces, projective spaces, and manifolds.
+In computer vision, projective spaces model 3D scenes captured by cameras, accounting for perspective.
+Metric spaces measure distances between point clouds, like 3D scans for reconstruction.
+In robotics, manifolds model curved terrains, ensuring smooth navigation.
+These spaces extend Euclidean geometry, using fields for calculations and enabling specialized applications in vision and robotics.

+From sets to geometric spaces, we’ve traced a hierarchy that transforms simple numbers into the shapes and spaces driving computer vision and robotics.
+Below if the figure of the hierarchy we talked about